nexus-xyz/nexus-cli/programs/fib_input_initial/README.md

 ## Overview

-The `fib_input_initial` program computes the nth Fibonacci number where n is provided as a public input.
+The `fib_input_initial` program computes the nth Fibonacci number in a generalized Fibonacci sequence with custom initial values.
 This program is used as the default program for anonymous proving in the Nexus CLI.

 ## Building